 For example, my experiences there shaped and narrowed my view of what a criminal defence lawyer should do, but actually ends up doing.
 I immediately discovered the level of pressure young lawyers are faced with in having the pressure of budgets to meet every month.
 This often caused young lawyers to take on more clients than they can handle in a desperate attempt to meet a budget for the month, in order to justify to an employer as to why they deserve to stay in the job.
 This more often than not compromised the quality of preparation, communication and representation in court for cases.
 All at the expense of the person who is placing complete trust in their lawyer to put them in the best possible position in their case.

 It shouldn’t be all about the money, but about helping people in very difficult times.
-Having obtained my experience in representing people from all walks of life in all corners of this country, I was then offered an exceptional opportunity to work for my next employer, Sydney Criminal Lawyers.
-I Started here as a Senior Criminal Lawyer, and then the Managing Senior Lawyer in not only representing high profile and complex cases, but managing up to 7 senior lawyers in the firm.
+Having obtained my experience in representing people from all walks of life in all corners of this country, I was then offered an exceptional opportunity to work for my next employer, where I commenced as a senior lawyer, and then the Managing Senior Lawyer in not only representing high profile and complex cases, but managing up to 7 senior lawyers in the firm.

 Whilst working here, I was faced with no budgets to meet, a great work environment, and excellent support staff which allowed my skills to truly flourish to provide an exceptionally high quality of service without the burden and pressures of meeting budgets, instead a focus on high quality legal advice and court representation.